Wisely

 Balancing both the needs of intermediate users and beginner users by creating an experience that caters to them all.

-Juggling business and product needs
+Juggling user and business needs

 Because partial direct deposit is a niche feature that exists within the financial tech domain, I focused my explorations on how competitors organized data for percentages and specific amounts.